franciscolopezv/multi_agent_framework/README.md

 - [ ] Parallel branches & conditional flows
 - [ ] Secure agent registry and permissions
-- [ ] External user-facing notification API
+- [ ] External user-facing workflow API and dashboard
-- [ ] Retry, error handling, and timeouts
+- [ ] Full Kubernetes and Lambda support
+- [ ] LangFlow UI integration with event orchestration

 ---

 ## 📣 Contact
 Made with ❤️ for experimentation and extensibility.
 Contributions welcome!